Kansas City Royals: 2018–present: John Sherman era

 Beginning with the 2022 season, Dayton Moore was promoted to the team's President of Baseball Operations and J. J. Picollo began his tenure as general manager.
 Moore was fired by the end of the season.
 The Royals spent 2022 blending their roster with several rookies (including Bobby Witt Jr., MJ Melendez, and Vinnie Pasquantino among others), often fielding lineups with six or more rookies on a given night.
 The team finished in fourth place of the AL Central with a 65–97 record, and Mike Matheny was fired after their season finale in Cleveland.
-Team owner John Sherman announced in November 2022 that the team plans to leave Kauffman Stadium prior to the end of their lease in 2030 and build a stadium in downtown Kansas City.